blueedgetechno/win11React/README.md

 - Is this the full operating system?
   - No, This is not a full operating system and It is also not affiliated by Microsoft in anyway.

-- How long it took?
+- How long did it take?
   - Honestly It took 2-3 days collecting assets, 2-3 planning and about 6 days programming it.